ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ## Paths with High Delay

 A proposed congestion control algorithm ought not to presume that all general Internet paths have a low delay.
-Some paths include links that contibute much more delay than for a typical Internet path.
+Some paths include links that contribute much more delay than for a typical Internet path.
 Satellite links often have delays longer than typical for wired paths {{?RFC2488}} and high delay bandwidth products {{?RFC3649}}.